rerun-io/rerun/examples/python/graphs/README.md

 ## Force-based layouts

-To compute the graph layouts, Rerun implements a physics-simulation that is very similar to [`d3-force`](https://d3js.org/d3-force).
+To compute the graph layouts, Rerun implements a physics simulation that is very similar to [`d3-force`](https://d3js.org/d3-force).
 In particular, we implement the following forces:

 * Centering force, which shifts the center of mass of the entire graph.
 * Collision radius force, which resolves collisions between nodes in the graph, taking their radius into account.